Superbition/Celestte-Docs/docs/using_polyel/middleware.md

 Above is what a standard before Middleware class looks like, Polyel will execute the `process()` function before an application request takes place, allowing you to perform actions before a request is processed further.

 You define a Middleware as “before” by setting the class property ` $middlewareType` to “before” and by doing this it tells Polyel that this Middleware should be executed before a HTTP request.
+A before middleware only gets passed the `$request` service because the application has not yet processed the request.

 ### After